RyanBernX/RBR/README.md

 cmake -DBUILD_MATLAB_INTERFACE=ON -DMatlab_ROOT_DIR=/opt/MATLAB ..
 ```

-**Known Issue:**
+#### Known Issue:
 MATLAB will crash if the library `libRBR.so` is linked against dynamic BLAS
 libraries.
 This is because by default MATLAB preloads 64-bit integer BLAS
-libraries, which will conflict with RBR's external BLAS libraries.
+libraries, which conflicts with RBR's external BLAS libraries.
 To solve the issue, try either of the following solutions:
 - Build RBR using **static** BLAS libraries **compiled with** `-fPIC`.
 E.g.
   ```